deafnv/bokitube-server/README.md

 ## Description

-JS and CSS for a cytube server theme.
+JS and CSS for a cytube server theme, as well as similar resources for a self-hosted Cytube server.

+&nbsp;

+## Usage

+If possible, inserting the CSS and JS code as HTML tags directly into the header and footer of the pug template directly may result in faster loading of the site.

+### Channel CSS

+Host the CSS files in [/channel](https://github.com/deafnv/bokigang-server/tree/master/channel) on an external site like Dropbox for highest functionality, or copy and paste the code into the built in CSS editor.

+Use the appropriate files and code according to the header comments depending on original or self-hosting.

+### Channel Javascript

+Host the JS files in [/channel](https://github.com/deafnv/bokigang-server/tree/master/channel) on an external site like Dropbox for highest functionality, or copy and paste the code into the built in JS editor.

+If self-hosting and inserting external scripts directly into the pug template, use separated files for correct emote panel functionality.

+&nbsp;

+## Credits

 Server design based on the [BillTube theme](https://github.com/BillTube/BillTube2) with original and simplified implementation.

-## Usage

-Host the files on an external site like Dropbox for highest functionality, or copy and paste the code into the built in JS/CSS editor.
+Emotes panel design from [Cytube Plus](https://github.com/zimny-lech/CyTube-Plus).

+Site source code from [Cytube sync repository](https://github.com/calzoneman/sync).